PHASE 1 OF 7

 The Strategist

-The one who says "no" to feature creep at 3AM, runs the check-ins that keep everyone aligned, and makes the hard calls on what to cut.
-Under extreme time pressure, their decisiveness is what separates a working demo from an unfinished mess.
+Says "no" to feature creep at 3AM.
+Runs the check-ins, makes the hard calls on what to cut.
+Their decisiveness separates a working demo from an unfinished mess.

 Traits